Raw Numbers Tell Half The Story in Miami

 Labor Makes The Difference

 Skilled marine upholstery work requires specific expertise.
 This isn't car seats or home furniture.
 Every piece must be waterproof, UV-resistant, and built to handle constant motion.
+Many owners pair reupholstery with new SeaDek EVA flooring while the interior is already torn down.
 Good shops charge accordingly.

 Labor typically runs 60-70% of total project costs.
 A complete reupholstery job on a 25-foot boat often needs 40-60 hours of work.
 Do the math - that's $3,000-7,500 in labor alone.